slint-ui/slint/docs/src/content/docs/concepts/development/localization.md

 msgfmt translation.po -o translation.mo
 ```

-## Select and Load `.mo` Files at Run-Time
+For bundled translations, no conversion is needed; `.po` files are embedded directly.

+## Runtime Translations with Gettext

-Slint uses the [Gettext](https://www.gnu.org/software/gettext/) library to load translations at run-time.
+Slint can uses the [Gettext](https://www.gnu.org/software/gettext/) library to load translations at run-time.

 Gettext expects translation files - called message catalogs - in following directory hierarchy:

 ```